dodo920306/bisce/README.md

 Before we get into it, you should consider that you want to be a channel joiner or creater.
 That is, the following steps will be different from your identity.
 Because currently the multi-channel network is not supported yet, your organization cannot be a channel joiner and creater at the same time.

 If you're a channel creater, I assume that you should be the network creater at the same time.
 That means you should bring up an overlay network with Docker Swarm.
-You should get your public network ip first and run
+You should get your network ip first and run

 ```bash
 $ sudo docker swarm init --advertise-addr <your ip address>